 I think 4 days is short enough in Amsterdam without going to other cities.

 Enjoy!
-Amsterdam is great and people here are very helpful and all speak English.
-11 months agoAnswered by Anna via WorldNomads.com
+Amsterdam is great and people here are very helpful and all speak English. over 1 year agoAnswered by Anna via WorldNomads.com

 Madurodam is not in Amsterdam but is a must if you have children.
 It's a miniature working scale model of the Netherlands with working airport, trains and lights.
 Its about an hour drive to the Hague.
-You will be near Delft as well where you can take a tour of the ceramics factories or head to the Oceanside resorts and restaurants.
-11 months agoAnswered by Amy via WorldNomads.com
+You will be near Delft as well where you can take a tour of the ceramics factories or head to the Oceanside resorts and restaurants. over 1 year agoAnswered by Amy via WorldNomads.com

 I ended up buying a used bike and selling it when I left.